Information for Year 6 Parents

 - Access ‘Tooled Up’ resources, exclusively available to Ashlyns parents

 - Encourage your child to take part in extra-curricular activities

 - Join the Ashlyns School Association, attend their meetings and help with events

 - Be a part of the Parent Forum – look out for the invitation to join the Parent Forum in the weekly eBulletin at the start of the year

 Students are expected to be positive ambassadors for Ashlyns when travelling to and from school.
 They should behave in a sensible, mature manner whilst walking to school or on public transport and must wear school uniform at all times.
 Poor behaviour travelling to or from school will not be tolerated and a range of consequences will be used in line with the school behaviour policy.

 Please note, parents should only drop students off at the front gates and not drive into the school; where practical, students should walk to school.
 Parking is not permitted in the turning circle at the front of the school.

 Students must wear full school uniform at all times, including travelling to and from school, at break and lunchtime.
-They are also expected to wear uniform at Parent-Teacher Consultation Evenings and other school events held outside of normal hours.
+They are also expected to wear uniform at school events held outside of normal hours.

 Outdoor clothing, such as coats, scarves and hats, may be worn outside the building but must not be worn inside the building at any time.